transcendtient/Prusa-Sketcher/README.md

 1. cd /core/java/
 2. java PicToGCO "picname.ext" "median-value" "GIMPDraw1 GIMPDraw2"
+3. Use the GCODE file in /Prusa-Sketcher/Pictures/<PICNAME>/<PICSHA32> to draw your picture.

+**If you get a KISSlicer error in the script you may have to manually unzip the appropriate file to your /Prusa-Sketcher/kiss/ directory.**

 Median-value is used to simplify images with convert's -median argument.
 This is highly dependant on image size, and will be scripted to a range for variable size in a future release.
+Default is 2.

-Default is 2 GIMPDraw values are explained at the plugin source below.
+GIMPDraw values are explained at the plugin source below.

 http://registry.gimp.org/node/25042

+*<PICSHA32> Is a numeric hash of the bytestream of the picture file used to uniquely identify pictures with the same name.*

 CLOCK
 ===========